 That said, we work with a fantastic mural artist who can literally paint anything on a wall.
 If you want your baby to sleep among soft, flying fairies, for example, she can create that.
 Or perhaps you want an array of stripes for a boy’s room—we have a contractor who can provide that feature.
 If you want to give the room a DIY personalized touch, write the child’s initial in a beautiful script over the crib (practice in pencil first and then fill it in with paint, or use a stencil).

 After the crib, the chair is probably the next most important item in the room.
 You will use it for nursing—and you might just collapse into it once you get Baby to finally fall asleep.
 That means it needs to be comfortable, sturdy and have an easy gliding function.
 Pottery Barn Kids (see photo below) makes affordable chairs just for this purpose.
 We also design and manufacture our own chairs for clients at Custom Furniture Galleries, where you can get any type of fabric or design you want.

 A few more things to think about: storage (IKEA’s Expedit cubbies are perfect for diapers, tiny clothes and toys), window coverings (add blackout linings to make naptime easier) and lighting (delicate chandeliers are darling in baby girls’ rooms).
 Whatever you do, be sure to buy quality items for your baby’s room that meet safety standards—visit the U.S. Consumer Product Safety Commission’s website for specific guidelines.

 Congratulations on your new baby!
-As always, please contact us at Style on a Shoestring if we can help with any of your home design needs.
+As always, please contact us at Tracy Lynn Studio if we can help with any of your home design needs.